 I have to admit that there are times when I want to have an extra serving of keto food.
 But I can’t because that means going over my specific macros for the day.
 You might exceed your macros, but the point is to stick with foods that are keto.
 This way, you won’t feel restricted and guilty at the same time.

 The best way to have an optimal cheat day is to make it a planned one.
 Don’t do it randomly.
 Like, for example, you’ve had a tough shift at work and decided to grab some pizza on your way home — and now call it a cheat meal.
 It doesn’t work that way.

 Planning your cheat day allows you to be intentional about your food choices and also avoid food intolerances.

 How to Get Back Into Ketosis After a Cheat Day?

 Now that your cheat day has come to an end, the next thing you need is to get back into ketosis — also known as a “keto reboot.”

 Exercise is another option.
 Doing it in a fasted state helps your body tap into its stored fat.
 Try cardio and high-intensity interval training (HIIT) workouts.

 While you’re doing these, hit your keto macros daily.
 Stick to your meal plan.
 Test for ketosis.

 People on strict diets usually incorporate cheat days to avoid feeling deprived.
-Cheat days can be a tool to reward oneself and increase motivation.
+Going off a keto diet by having cheat days can be a tool to reward oneself and increase motivation.

 But on a keto diet, it could be a different story.
 Remember that the goal of the diet is to maintain a metabolic state in which your body produces ketones.
 A cheat day can easily ruin that.
-Re-entering ketosis after a cheat day will also subject you to keto flu symptoms.
+Re-entering ketosis after having keto cheat days will also subject you to keto flu symptoms.